-About this guide
+About this Guide

-This Guide, the CellCept (mycophenolate mofetil) Guide for Patients, tells you about the risks of mycophenolate for the unborn baby and the ways to reduce these risks.
-If you are treated with CellCept or other products containing mycophenolate, and can get pregnant, your doctor will talk with you about the risks of mycophenolate for the unborn baby.
+This Guide, the mycophenolate mofetil Guide for Patients, tells you about the risks of mycophenolate for the unborn baby, and the ways to reduce these risks.
+If you are treated with mycophenolate mofetil, and can get pregnant, your doctor will talk with you about the risks of mycophenolate for the unborn baby.
 Your doctor will talk about birth control and pregnancy planning, and will answer any questions you may have on this subject.
-This Guide will help you to remember the information you have discussed with your doctor thus you should keep it so that you can refer to it again.
-In addition to reading this Guide, it is also important that you read the Patient Information Leaflet supplied with the medicine for full information on mycophenolate.
+This Guide will help you to remember the information you have discussed with your doctor and you should keep it so that you can refer to it again.
+In addition to reading this guide, it is also important that you read the package leaflet supplied with the medicine for full information on mycophenolate.